 |Very Good (740-799)||$1,363||$920|

-If you are dealing with an at-fault accident, speeding violation, reckless driving citation, or DWI on your record, Allied could be a better choice than 21st Century.
-Each insurance company will handle driving offenses differently, so don't be afraid to shop around to figure out which insurer suits you.
+If you are carrying an at-fault crash, speeding ticket, reckless driving violation, or DUI offense on your record, Allied could be a better choice than 21st Century.
+Every car insurance company prices policies differently after a violation, so always do your due diligence and compare quotes to figure out which insurer is best for you.

 |At-fault accident (damage < $1,000)||$2,440||$1,662|